-You have to be a Premium Member to access this part of HIDIVE.
+You have to be a subscriber to access this part of HIDIVE.
 Start your free trial to get the party started!

 In the 150-year old war of the Free Planets Alliance and the Galactic Empire, commanders Yang Wen-li and Reinhard Lohengramm distinguish themselves in their first meeting.